-This mountain is in Suðursveit county, South East Iceland and has no name other than ‘Fell’, which means ‘Hill’.
+This mountain looks incredibly significant as it is framed at night by the Northern lights.
+The location is in Suðursveit county, South East Iceland and has no name other than ‘Fell’, which means ‘Hill’.
 The flat landscape below Fell has been shaped by a huge glacier and this was the same glacier than roughened the edges of the mountain.
 The landscape is rich with rivers and small ponds and could even be described as marshland.
 It is certainly not for building hotels on.
 Behind the mountain and out of sight is the mighty Vatnajökull glacier and the Jökulsarlon Glacier lagoon.

 Ides of March

 March can be very good for active northern lights.
 It is just a month before the aurora season ends in the Northern hemisphere.
 March usually has Winter conditions, but you can see from the photo, that the ground snow has melted.
 It is unusual to be missing snow on the landscape which can often stay well into April.

 We had driven to Jökulsarlon very early and could see that a good sunrise was developing, but there was very little ice on the beach.

 This is a favourite place of mine to sit and wait.
 This was on a photo tour around Iceland last week to Dettifoss.

 The weather was cloudy but as we turned the corner, a gap in the clouds allowed some beautiful, Winter light onto the scene.